• Skip to primary navigation

 Grind buckwheat groats

-• Place raw buckwheat groats in a spice mill or coffee grinder and process to a fine flour.
+• Place 1 cup raw buckwheat groats in a spice mill, coffee grinder, or high-speed blender and process to fine flour.

 Sift flour and baking powder

-• Sift buckwheat flour with baking powder into a medium-size bowl.
+• Sift buckwheat flour with 2 tsp. baking powder into a medium-sized bowl.
 Toss out any hard grains left in the sifter.
-I usually have about ½ a teaspoon from grinding buckwheat.
+I usually have about ½ a teaspoon left from grinding buckwheat in a spice grinder or about a teaspoon when using a blender to grind flour.

 Mix batter

-• Pour banana mixture into the bowl with flour.
-Whisk until smooth and scrape bottom of bowl with a spoon.
-Let batter sit 3-4 minutes while heating skillet.
+• Pour the banana mixture into the bowl with flour.
+Whisk until smooth and scrape the bottom of the bowl with a spoon.
+Let batter sit for 5 minutes while heating the skillet.
+Don't let the pancake batter sit longer than 5 minutes before frying pancakes.

 Fry pancakes

-• Heat a cast-iron skillet on medium-low setting and rub with a tiny bit of oil if desired.
+• Heat a cast-iron or non-stick skillet at medium-low setting and rub with a tiny bit of oil if desired.

 • Cook pancakes until bubbles pop and half the top surface is dry.
-Flip and cook until both sides are golden.
+Flip and cook briefly until the second side is done and flecked with golden spots.

 • Adjust the temperature of your skillet or griddle if necessary.
-Baby pancakes should have a golden brown color and be cooked in the middle.
+Baby pancakes should be golden brown and cooked in the middle.

 Serve